ivclab/Online-Face-Recognition-and-Authentication/README.md

 ### 2. Run simulation and evaluation with adaptive threshold (with color_FERET)
 - Run simulation:
-If ```max_compare_num``` is less than 1, the program will compare the registering embedding with all the embeddings sotred in the simulated database.
+If ```max_compare_num``` is less than 1, the program will compare the registering embedding with all the embeddings sotred in the simulated database, which is the experiments conducted in our paper.
 (It will take a lot of time)
 ```bash
 $ python simulator_v4_adaptive_thd.py data/color_FERET --max_compare_num 100
 ```